canonic-epicure/JooseX-CPS/README.md

 This extension is supported via github issues tracker: <http://github.com/SamuraiJack/JooseX-CPS/issues>

-For general Joose questions you can also visit the [#joose](http://webchat.freenode.net/?randomnick=1&channels=joose&prompt=1) on irc.freenode.org, or the forum at <http://joose.it/forum>
+You can also ask questions at IRC channel : [#joose](http://webchat.freenode.net/?randomnick=1&channels=joose&prompt=1)

+Or the mailing list: <http://groups.google.com/group/joose-js>

 SEE ALSO